 The National Climate Assessment

-The National Climate Assessment (NCA) is being conducted under the authority of the Global Change Research Act (GCRA) of 1990.
+The National Climate Assessment (NCA) is conducted under the authority of the Global Change Research Act (GCRA) of 1990.
 The GCRA requires a report to the President and the Congress every four years that integrates, evaluates, and interprets the findings of the U.S. Global Change Research Program (USGCRP).
 The Act requires assessment of the effects of global change (both human-induced and natural) on the natural environment, agriculture, energy production and use, land and water resources, transportation, human health and welfare, human social systems, and biological diversity.
 The time periods for analysis include current conditions as well as projections of major trends for the subsequent 25 to 100 years.

 National climate assessments provide status reports about climate change science and impacts.
 They are based on observations collected across the country as well as research that uses projections from climate system and other models.
 The NCA incorporates advances in the understanding of climate science into larger social, ecological, and policy systems, and provides integrated analyses of impacts and vulnerability.